-Digital accessibility is fast becoming a legal requirement, and is already a hugely important element of SEO rankings.
+Digital accessibility is a legal requirement in the public sector, and is already a hugely important element of SEO rankings.

 Our team of accessibility specialists leverage their experience to provide a detailed breakdown of a site's accessibility level, whether it's about to go live, or has just undergone a major overhaul.
 We also offer regular assessments as part of our testing process, helping us catch accessibility issues as your site grows and develops.
 These assessments are frequently automated to increase efficiency and reduce prices.

 To carry out these hands-on tests, we also make use of the following tools.
 These help us to gain a real insight into the digital experience of a disabled user, allowing us to ensure that nothing is missed on the WCAG checklist:

 At its core, our testing approach is designed around the following user needs:

 - Accessing your website using a screen reader